smijal/Mips_simulator/README.md

 # Mips_simulator

-Group project (sorry for the complex code).
+Group project (sorry for the complex code.
+This was our first project ever using Python, and the whole group was using different commands without any previous knowledge).
 I cannot edit certain parts of the code because I worked in a group.
 I have a permission to share it.

 Simulating MIPS processor and cache.